Awami Workers Party

 The Awami Workers Party (عوامی ورکرز پارٹی) is a left-wing socialist political party in Pakistan.
 The party seeks to unify the struggles of workers, peasants, students, women and ethnic and religious minorities in Pakistan under the banner of a democratic and socialist political system.
-Abid Hassan Minto was elected its first President at foundation congress held in Lahore on 11th November 2012, and first congress held in Islamabad on 27-28 September 2014.
-Fanoof Gujar was elected it president at 2nd congress held in Karachi on 15-16 October 2016.
+Abid Hassan Minto was elected its first President at foundation congress held in Lahore on 11 November 2012, and first congress held in Islamabad on 27–28 September 2014.
+Fanoof Gujar was elected its president at 2nd congress held in Karachi on 15–16 October 2016.
 After the death of the AWP's founding leader Fanoos Gujjar in 2018, Senior Vice President Yousuf Mustikhan became its president.
-He was elected President of the Awami Workers Party at its 3rd Congress held in Lahore on 12-13 March 2023, but after the death of Yousuf Mustikhan in September 2022, Akhtar Hussain was elected as president at 4th congress held in Lahore on 26-27 April 2025.
+He was elected President of the Awami Workers Party at its 3rd Congress held in Lahore on 12–13 March 2023, but after the death of Yousuf Mustikhan in September 2022, Akhtar Hussain was elected as president at 4th congress held in Lahore on 26–27 April 2025 alongside the Pakistan Muslim League (Nawaz) (PML–N), the Pakistan People's Party (PPP), Pakistan Tehreek-e-Insaf (PTI).